5 of the Best Plugin Synths on the Market

 Serum, Serum, Serum… I think you’d be hard pressed to find a producer that doesn’t own a copy of Serum by Xfer Records.
 It’s creator, Steve Duda, really did think of everything the modern producer could want in a synth.
 Serum uses wavetable synthesis and even allows you to create and edit your own wavetables.
 Ever wondered what a picture of your cat sounds like?
 Well now you can find out; Serum let's you import images as wavetables.
 How cool is that?

-One of the greatest parts of Serum is how visual everything is.
+The greatest parts of Serum is how visual everything is.
 You can see exactly what’s happening in each section of the synth.
 This makes it the perfect synth for beginners, and the synth of choice for professionals.

-One of the recent Serum has allowed users to create custom skins.
+One of the recent Serum updates has allowed users to create custom skins.
 Although this doesn't affect the performance of the synth, it's a great conversation starter when you bust open your copy of Serum and Rick and Morty load up on the screen.
 You can learn how to create and install custom Serum skins here.

 If you don’t have the funds to buy Serum right now, don’t worry!
 Splice allows you to rent-to-own Serum for $9.99/mo.